 From Katadyn: The Hiker Pro filter physically removes particles, protozoa, and bacteria down to 0.2 microns in size, including giardia, salmonella, cryptosporidia and others.
 The filter component can even handle silt and muddy water and uses an activated carbon core to absorb chemicals and pesticides to improve the taste of the water.

 It takes about two minutes to filter a liter of water, and the filter performs even after heavy use in silty water.
 Operation is simple.
 Just make sure to keep the output hose from touching the water source or the input hose since that could contaminate the output drinking water.
 Drop the input hose (the one with the pre-filter on the end) into the water source and put the output hose into whatever needs filling.
 Then just pump in and out with the handle.

 Maintaining the Katadyn In-between Hikes

 When you get home, I highly recommend cleaning the filter, it’s not hard at all.
 This is a summary to encourage you to do it – the full instructions come with the kit.

-Remove the pleated glass fiber filter element and look to see if it looks dirty or if the filter refuses to pump.
-If so then the filter needs to be replaced.
-Otherwise remove the pump’s handle and clean the filter’s main housing using water.
-Take a look to make sure there is no grit in the check valve; if there is clear it so the filter will work properly.
+Remove the pleated glass fiber filter element and see if it looks dirty or if the filter refuses to pump.
+If so, then the filter needs to be replaced.
+Otherwise, remove the pump’s handle and clean the filter’s main housing using water.
+Check to see there is no grit in the check valve; if there is, clear it so the filter will work properly.